Aashishsharma/Learnings/React/React.md

 2. popular
 3. html in js and not vice versa
 4. for other frameworks need to learn their syntaxes React uses js syntax
 5. performace - using React will lead to a fast user interface without doing much work to specifically optimize for performance and ther is a virtual DOM.
 Generally in js DOM operations are the costliest and React handles DOM operations (in batch at appropriate time )and not users
 6. It has one-way binding, so debugging is easy
 7. separation of concerns
+8. inversion of control

 ------------------------------------------------------------------------------
 ## CREATING A REACT APP